Jeff Dahlgren

 Jeff Dahlgren is an American actor, singer, guitarist and music producer.
-Dahlgren's career includes singing in punk rock band Wasted Youth, star in the London-based film/mini-series Kosmos, and star of the French film Giorgino.
+Dahlgren's career includes singing in punk rock band Wasted Youth, star in the London-based film/mini-series Kosmos, and star of the French thriller film "Giorgino".
 As a studio guitarist he has played on the highest-selling albums in French history and as lead guitarist performed in the largest grossing tours in Europe.
 As a producer he has produced some twenty albums gaining top 20 in Germany, France and Italy and has received two diamond albums.